Stegobully/merged_ncRNAclassifier/README.md

 2. `path/to/EDeN -a FEATURE -i path/to/gspan`,

 where path/to/fasta is the path to the fasta file you want to predict and path/to/gspan is a new file that ends in `.gspan.gz`.
-This will create a new file in the same directoy as your gspan file that ends in `.gspan.gz.feature`.
+This will create a new file in the same directory as your gspan file that ends in `.gspan.gz.feature`.
 This is the graph features file you will need to provide to the Merged and GrEnc models.
-If you successfully created `.gspan.gz.feature`, then you are ready to predict the sequences from the fasta file.
+If you successfully created the `.feature` file, then you are ready to predict the sequences from the fasta file.

 ## Pysster